vignettes/calculationUpdate.Rmd

 Brian spent some time trying to fix the code; Jeremy swooped in and actually fixed the code.

-In the appendix on page 2383, when it describes the covariation under an model, the right-most calculation in the final term is rendered as when it should be as it is correctly written in Eq.
+In the appendix on page 2383, when it describes the covariation under an OUMVA model, the right-most calculation in the final term is rendered as when it should be as it is correctly written in Eq.
 A.26.
 This is unrelated to the issue below but still worth noting.

-OUwie calculated the variance-covariance matrix under the
+calculated the variance-covariance matrix under the OU model with

 ,

-the variance-covariance matrix and weight vectors were calculated
+variance-covariance matrix and weight vectors were calculated

-parameters (i.e., OUMVA and OUMA models).
+parameters (i.e., OUMA and OUMVA models).

 Adopting the corrections proposed by Priscilla Lau and colleagues, we